 From the Cinnamon Trail, you’ll have panoramic views of Mt.
 St. Helens.
 The mud flows that streamed down the mountain’s flanks are clearly visible.

 From the Toutle Trail, you’ll get another view of the volcano’s snow-covered slopes across McBride Lake, which has largely been silted in by eruption-related runoff.
 Today the lake is so overgrown with alders that you can’t see any water at all.

 Near Blue Lake, you’ll travel across the rocky mud flow from the 1980 eruption that hemmed in the lake on two sides.

-The Kalama Ski Trail travels over an ancient lahar, or slurry-style mud flow.
+The Kalama Ski Trail travels over an ancient lahar, a slurry-style mud flow.

 The trails out of Kalama Horse Camp offer something for every rider.
 The first several miles of the Toutle Trail are easy enough for green horses and riders.
-The Blue Horse Trail, Kalama Ski Trail, and the far end of the Toutle Trail are moderate difficulty.
-And the Cinnamon Trail, Fossil Trail, and the middle of the Toutle Trail are challenging because of their big elevation gains/losses and/or their steep drop-offs.
-By choosing the trails that match your experience and/or inclinations, you can have a fabulous – and geologically fascinating – time at Kalama Horse Camp.
+After that, the Blue Horse Trail, Kalama Ski Trail, and the far end of the Toutle Trail are of moderate difficulty.
+And the Cinnamon Trail, Fossil Trail, and the middle of the Toutle Trail are challenging because of their significant elevation gains/losses and steep drop-offs.
+By choosing the trails that match your experience and inclinations, you can have a fabulous – and geologically fascinating – time at Kalama Horse Camp.

 THE HORSE CAMP